-1. Remove the dust cap from the drain outlet and connect the sewage drain hose.
-Twist to lock the hose end hooks onto the pegs on the drain outlet.
+- 1. Remove drain hose from water service center. - 2.
+Remove dust cap from drain and connect sewer hose.
 Be sure it is firmly attached.

 NOTE: The dump valve drain outlet swivels downward when necessary to avoid bends in the drain hose which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups.